 This flag, perhaps better than anything else, captures the defiant, independent spirit of Texans that exist to this day.

 (Historical information courtesy of "Flags of the Republic of Texas)

 This is a 3' x 5' Super-polyester flag, with a canvas header and brass grommets, with 4 rows of sewing on the fly side.
-This is a part of our Texas history, and it's recommended that this flag be hung indoors.
+This is a part of our Texas history, and it's suitable for hanging outdoors.